 5. Arario Gallery

 If you cross Bukchon and come to Ankguk, you will find Arario Gallery.
-Right next to the gallery is the Arario Museum, which is run by the same foundation, but the exhibits here are paid.
+Right next to the gallery is the Arario Museum, which is run by the same foundation, but there is a fee for the exhibits.
 There is also an exhibition center in Cheonan.

 7. Face Gallery

 Many of the leading international galleries that are currently leading the art scene can be found in Seoul.
 One of them is the American gallery Pace, which was founded in New York in 1960 and has maintained a close relationship with abstract artists such as Alexander Calder and Mark Rothko.
-Pace Seoul is located in Hannam-dong, a neighborhood that has quickly become a haven for art lovers, on the way up to the Rium Museum of Art.
-It is currently hosting a solo exhibition of Sam Gillian, an innovator of American painting.
+Pace Seoul is located in Hannam-dong, a neighborhood that has become a haven for art lovers, on the way up to the Rium Museum of Art.
+Currently, two masters of 20th-centuryabstract art are exhibiting“Abstract Language , Universe of Emotions: Adolf Gottlieb and Hwan KiKim” is on display.

 📍267, Itaewon-ro, Yongsan-gu (Naver map)